ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.iot/README.md

 * (TA2k) Google Home handling and visualization improved.

 ### 1.1.10 (2020-01-03)
-* (bluefox) Now is allowed to selected the temperature values as alexa states
+* (bluefox) Now is allowed to select the temperature values as alexa states
-* (bluefox) Allowed to set type immediately after insertion of new state
+* (bluefox) Allowed the setting type immediately after insertion of new state

 ### 1.1.9 (2019-11-27)
 * (bluefox) Fixed: sometimes the configuration could not be loaded

 ### 1.1.8 (2019-09-12)
-* (bluefox) Optimization of googe home communication was done
+* (bluefox) Optimization of google home communication was done

 ### 1.1.7 (2019-09-11)
 * (bluefox) The sending rate to google home is limited now